isi-mube/Cosmic-Compendium/data/readme.md

 * **non_spirals:** Labeled non-spiral galaxies, created during the python script.
 * **galaxies:** Master dataset folder.
 Contains 1000 labeled galaxies images, 500 spirals and 500 non-spirals for the binary classification problem.

  * For GitHub optimization purposes, spiral and non_spiral datasets will not be available to download.
-Downloading [the following](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge) and running the notebook from scratch will create them.
+Downloading [the following datasets](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge) and running the notebook from scratch will create them.

 <p align="justify">